mustafaalsalmi1999/AlSalmi-QMC-DFT-calculator-Python/README.md

-# qmc-dft-python
+#  AlSalmi-dft-python

-QMC-DFT-Python is a lightweight open-source code for scientists and enthusiasts to understand the basic concepts behind the implementations of most popular electronic structure calculation method: Density Functional Theory (DFT) and also quantum Monte carlo (QMC).
+Alsalmi-DFT-Python is your open-source gateway to understanding the fundamental concepts behind two powerful electronic structure calculation methods: Density Functional Theory (DFT) and Quantum Monte Carlo (QMC).
+This lightweight code is designed for accessibility and clarity, making it the perfect tool to:

-I believe that the material in this repository will easily be adapted for an advanced undergraduate scientific computation course with enhanced discussions.
-There are various memory and performance considerations in the code, but they are kept very minimal at this stage to focus on concepts.

-Please refer to the links below for textbooks and to the state of the art codes.
-This is currently a work in progress which requires more attention especially on the QMC side.
+#Grasp the core principles of DFT and QMC, the workhorses of modern materials science and chemistry.
+#Gain hands-on experience with practical implementations of these techniques.
+#Explore the inner workings of electronic structure calculations, from basic formulas to real-world applications.

+Why QMC-DFT-Python?

+#Focus on understanding: Code complexity is kept minimal, prioritizing conceptual clarity over advanced features.
+#Perfect for learning: Ideal for an advanced undergraduate scientific computing course, fostering deeper discussions and practical insights.
+#Open-source and evolving: Contribute to the project, share your knowledge, and shape the future of the code.

 # References